 The Tenryu Lunakia rods are very light, very sensitive, very nice rods designed for Ajing and Mebaru fishing in Japan.
 Here in the US, they will do wonderfully for panfish and trout.
 Given the rod lengths, I would use them in lakes rather than smaller streams.

-Currently, Tenryu makes three models, with two more in development.
-The current models are a 6'10" rod with a tubular tip, rated for 4 lb line and 5 g lures, a 6'3" rod with a solid tip, rated for 3 lb line and 3 g lures, and a 5'8" rod with a solid tip, rated for 2.5 lb line and 2 g lures.
-I currently have the 6'10" and 6'3" rods in stock.
+Currently, Tenryu makes five models of the Lunakia.
+I have ordered the 6'10" rod with a tubular tip, rated for 4 lb line and 5 g lures, the 6'3" rod with a solid tip, rated for 3 lb line and 3 g lures.
+I expect to receive a 5'8" rod with a solid tip, rated for 2.5 lb line and 2 g lures later this summer.

 Interestingly, Tenryu does not label these rods specificaly as being either ajing or mebaru rods.
 They list them as rods for the "Rockfish Game" or "Light Game" and indicate they are for both aji and mebaru.
 The solid-tipped rod has the very fast, tip action one would expect of an ajing rod, while the tubular-tipped rod has the mid flex action one would expect of a mebaru rod.
 The two are really quite different.
 Both are extremely sensitive rods - but they are sensitive in very different ways!